Creating Enduring Memories for Our Children

 Sun, Fun & Water Safety: How to Prepare, Part 2

 Summer vacation time and peak swimming (and drowning season) are just around the corner.
 Nobody wants to ruin your summer enjoyment, so I realize that's not the best way to look at it, but a drowning disaster can certainly do much more than ruin an otherwise enjoyable day at the beach.
-In the first part of this series, we looked at a few crucial strategies for decreasing your kids' risk of drowning, including talking to them about the hazards, getting rid of blatant dangers, and ins …
+In the first part of this series, we looked at a few crucial strategies for decreasing your kids' risk of drowning, including talking to them about the hazards, getting rid of blatant dangers, and insisting …

 read more